Playing with Monte-Carlo Tree Search

 Main steps of MCTS (Figure 2 from [1] ).
 Nodes and branches represent state and action, respectively.
 Wins and visit counts are usually the values of a node.

-The MCTS follows a workflow as illustrated in Figure 5.
-It involves four main components: Selection, Expansion, Simulation, and Backpropagation.
-The specific four steps will be discussed in detail in the subsequent sections.
+The MCTS follows a workflow, as illustrated in Figure 5, and involves four main components: Selection, Expansion, Simulation, and Backpropagation.
+The specific four steps will be presented in detail in the subsequent sections.
 Interactive components are provided to demonstrate these steps intuitively.

 Selection

-Starting from the root node, which usually represents the current state, MCTS employs a traversal strategy to explore the tree and identify the final node that is expected to lead to an optimal solution, as estimated by the selection strategy.
-It is known as the "exploration-exploitation dilemma" that MCTS encounters.
-The dilemma considers a general problem of choosing actions that seems to be optimal at current state or taking a wide step to explore some unknown area to potentially discover better solutions.
-Three selection strategies are described as follows.
+From the root node, which typically represents the current state (e.g., a game board), a specific traversal strategy is applied to navigate the tree and identify the final node.
+This node is chosen based on its high likelihood to an optimal solution, as determined by the selection strategy.
+However, the lack of exploration may result in ignoring a better solution.
+This is known as the “exploration-exploitation dilemma” that MCTS encounters.
+The dilemma considers a general problem of choosing actions that seem to be optimal at current state or exploring some actions that have not or have only rarely been sampled before.
+Three commonly used selection strategies are described as follows.

 • A random strategy selects nodes randomly.

-• $\epsilon$-greedy strategy selects nodes randomly with a probability $\epsilon$.
-Otherwise, it chooses the node that has the highest reward with a probability $1- \epsilon$.
+• The $\epsilon$-greedy strategy selects nodes randomly with probability $\epsilon$, or otherwise, selects the node that has the highest reward with probability $1-\epsilon$.

 \begin{algorithm}